-Needless to say, in case we are dealing with some kind of physical discomfort and have reasons to believe that we are suffering from some sort of condition, disease or illness, the very first thing that most of us will do would be going to a healthcare practitioner.
+Needless to say, in case we are dealing with some kind of physical discomfort and have reasons to believe that we are suffering from some sort of condition, disease, or illness, the very first thing that most of us will do would be go to a healthcare practitioner.

-Sure enough, we are going to be expecting that the doctor is going to provide us with some valuable advice on how to deal with the issue properly.
+Sure enough, we will be expecting that the doctor will provide us with some valuable advice on how to deal with the issue properly.

 Doctors should diagnose the condition and offer proper treatment.
-We all know that doctors are trained and highly skilled professional, who need to be very thorough and to provide us with special recommendations.
+We all know that doctors are a trained and highly skilled professionals who need to be very thorough and provide us with particular recommendations.

-And despite the fact that an honest mistake cannot be deemed as medical malpractice, in case we are talking about negligence that resulted in an injury, you have rights to file a lawsuit against the doctor.
+And even though an honest mistake cannot be deemed medical malpractice, in case we are talking about negligence that resulted in an injury, you have the right to file a lawsuit against the doctor.

-Alleged negligence is in the foundation of any medical malpractice case.
-However, in case a healthcare professional does not provide the patient with a certain level of care or simply gives poor advice, it is still might not be enough evidence for a malpractice lawsuit.
+Alleged negligence is at the foundation of any medical malpractice case.
+However, if a healthcare professional does not provide the patient with a certain level of care or simply gives poor advice, it still might not be enough evidence for a malpractice lawsuit.

-Even the most experienced healthcare practitioner can give an improper advice as an honest oversight.
+Even the most experienced healthcare practitioner can give improper advice as an honest oversight.

-Most people these days are relying on doctors and ask them what to do in line with the symptoms that they are experiencing.
+Most people these days rely on doctors and asking them what to do in line with the symptoms they are experiencing.

 Nevertheless, if a doctor will suggest a treatment that would leave a patient with negative or no results, it may serve as a basis for filing a medical malpractice lawsuit.

-And if you wish to prove that it is actually a case of medical malpractice, it is important for you to prove the following:
+And if you wish to prove that it is a case of medical malpractice, you need to prove the following:

-- It is very important for you to prove that a doctor-patient relationship was well established during the time when the doctor gave you a poor advice, which resulted in a wrong treatment.
-In other words, you will need to provide substantial evidence, which would prove that it was actually your doctor, who consulted you on the matter.
+- It is essential for you to prove that a doctor-patient relationship was well established when the doctor gave you poor advice, which resulted in an unfair treatment.
+In other words, you will need to provide substantial evidence, which would prove that it was your doctor, who consulted you on the matter.

-- It is also important to provide the evidence of medical malpractice on the part of the healthcare practitioner.
-This means that you will need to make sure that you have ample evidence, which would point out that the doctor was in fact negligent – did not hear you out, did not look at your patient's chart and did not ask you about the symptoms you may be experiencing.
+- It is also essential to provide evidence of medical malpractice on the part of the healthcare practitioner.
+This means that you will need to make sure that you have ample evidence, which would point out that the doctor was, in fact negligent – did not hear you out, did not look at your patient's chart, and did not ask you about the symptoms you may be experiencing.

-If you are able to prove these three things, you may just have a case of medical negligence on your hands.
+If you can prove these three things, you may just have a case of medical negligence on your hands.
 There are plenty of reasons why it may have happened.

-Perhaps the healthcare expert was distracted and did not pay enough attention to you, or the hospital itself mixed up the charts and this caused the doctor to provide you with a treatment that only made the matters worse.
+Perhaps the healthcare expert was distracted and did not pay enough attention to you, or the hospital mixed up the charts, which caused the doctor to provide you with a treatment that only made the matters worse.
 One way or the other, it is 100% clear that you already deserve to be compensated for it.